-But, before you start cleaning out your pantry and fridge, do some homework and follow legitimate science.
+Your kitchen may be a dangerous place.
+But, before you start cleaning out your pantry and fridge, do some homework about cancer causing foods and follow legitimate science.

 For people who are conscientious about their diets, it will come as no surprise that some foods can increase their risk of cancer.

-There are a lot of lists out there, some dubious, some more certain.
+There are a lot of lists about cancer causing foods, some dubious, some more certain.
 As is the case for most of what you see online or get from the daily news, you need to read between the lines and think for yourself.

 For some perspective, nutritional guidelines developed by the American Cancer Society (ACS) are a good place to start.